AI Reaction Time Test - How Fast Are Your Reflexes - xelsed.ai

 }

-Calls the resetGame() function to initialize the game state and set up the first round.
+Calls the helper function that sets the initial game state and picks the first random delay, kicking off the first round.

 draw()